-Holding on to toxic people is not only hurting your self-development but detrimental in so many other ways and will never serve you well.
+Holding on to toxic people hurts your self-development.
+It is detrimental in many other ways and will never serve you well.

 When you learn to let go of toxic people, it will significantly improve your life.
 You’ll find yourself happier and more able to make positive changes in your life.

 It’s hard to remain positive in life when surrounded by negativity.
 Assess the relationships in your life.

 If there are toxic people around you, work on distancing yourself and surround yourself with positive role models.

 Don’t get sucked into their drama.
 Don’t fry to fix their problems.
 Distance yourself as much as possible and set boundaries if you cannot remove yourself.

 Continually running late might not sound like a problematic blind spot in self-care.
 However, it can negatively impact various aspects of your life.

 When you are habitually late, it lowers your trustworthiness.
 It can negatively impact every area of your life.